NHC tracks ‘uncommon’ January disturbance in Atlantic

 (WFLA) — Nearly two months after hurricane season ended, a non-tropical disturbance has popped up in the Atlantic.

-The National Hurricane Center is tracking a low-pressure system centered in the northwest Atlantic Ocean Monday.
+The National Hurricane Center was tracking a low-pressure system centered in the northwest Atlantic Ocean Monday.

 In a 10:05 a.m. weather outlook, the NHC said the non-tropical system was producing “storm-force winds” about 300 miles north of Bermuda.